-The Company entered into the Exit Agreement in connection with the 2019 Loan Agreement which provides for an aggregate payment of 4% of the loan commitment, or \$800,000, to the lenders upon the occurrence of an exit event.
+The Company entered into an Exit Agreement in connection with the 2019 Loan Agreement which provides for an aggregate payment of 4% of the loan commitment, or \$800,000, to the lenders upon the occurrence of an exit event (the "Exit Fee).
 The Company concluded that the exit payment obligation met the definition of a derivative that was required to be accounted for as a separate unit of accounting.
 The Company recorded the issuance-date fair value of the derivative liability of \$763,000 as a debt discount and as a derivative liability in the Company's balance sheet.
 The derivative liability is re-measured at each balance sheet date and any changes in estimated fair value is recorded as other income (expense).
-For the three months ended March 31, 2020, the Company recorded \$30,000 in non-cash expense as a fair value adjustment to the derivative liability.
+The Company paid the Exit Fee during the six months ended June 30, 2020 in conjunction with the Company's public offering, which was deemed to be an exit event pursuant to the Exit Agreement (Note 10).
+Prior to the public offering, the Company recorded \$30,000 in non-cash expense as a fair value adjustment to the derivative liability in 2020.

-As of March 31, 2020, unpaid borrowings under the 2019 Loan Agreement totaled \$20.0 million.
-For the three months ended March 31, 2020, the Company recorded \$81,000 related to the amortization of debt discount associated with the 2019 Loan Agreement.
+As of June 30, 2020, unpaid borrowings under the 2019 Loan Agreement totaled \$20.0 million.
+For the three and six months ended June 30, 2020, the Company recorded \$85,000 and \$166,000, respectively, related to the amortization of debt discount associated with the 2019 Loan Agreement.

 The 2019 Loan Agreement allows the Company to voluntarily prepay all (but not less than all) of the outstanding principal at any time.
 A prepayment premium of 3% or 1% through the one-year anniversary and the two-year anniversary, respectively, would be assessed on the outstanding principal.
 After the two-year anniversary, a 0.5% prepayment premium would be assessed on the outstanding principal.
 A final payment fee of \$500,000 is due upon the earlier to occur of the maturity date or prepayment of such borrowings.
-For the three months ended March 31, 2020, the Company recorded \$40,000 related to the amortization of the final payment fee associated with the 2019 Loan Agreement.
+For the three and six months ended June 30, 2020, the Company recorded \$40,000 and \$80,000, respectively, related to the amortization of the final payment fee associated with the 2019 Loan Agreement.